 Action needs to be reasonable, realistic.
-Don’t make bad decision just to ease your fear if what you’re doing is legitimately scary.
+Don’t make bad decisions just to ease your fear if what you’re doing is legitimately scary.
 Fears can be managed by thoughts and actions.
 Keep your thoughts optimistically realistic, make the best choices you can and take the best actions you can to achieve the result you want.

 Life is a constantly changing landscape.
 Decisions and actions need to be regularly reviewed to make sure that they’re still valid and meet the needs of all concerned.

 Feel the Fear and Do it Anyway